developmentseed/eoAPI/docs/src/intro.md

 ## **E**arth **O**bservation **API**

 `eoAPI` combines several *state-of-the-art* projects to create a full Earth Observation API.
-Each service can be used and deployed independently but `eoAPI` creates the interconnections between each service:
+Each service can be used and deployed independently, but `eoAPI` creates the interconnections between each service:

 - **pgSTAC** database [https://github.com/stac-utils/pgstac](https://github.com/stac-utils/pgstac)